- 7,641 islands under three main geographical divisions from north to south: Luzon, Visayas, and Mindanao.

 Can a Foreigner Married to a Filipino Citizen Hold a Land Title in the Philippines?

 If holding a title as an individual, a typical situation would be that a foreigner married to a Filipino citizen would hold title in the Filipino spouse’s name.
-The foreign spouse’s name cannot be on the Title but can be on the contract to buy the property.
+The foreign spouse’s name cannot be on the Title but can be on the property's contract.
 In the event of the death of the Filipino spouse, the foreign spouse is allowed a reasonable amount of time to dispose of the property and collect the proceeds or the property will pass to any Filipino heirs and/or relatives.

 Can a Former Natural-Born Filipino Citizen own Private Land in the Philippines?